Coinbase SIM-swap Lawsuit

-- Plaintiff at all times hereinafter mentioned was and still remains a resident of the County of Kings in the State of New York.
+- Plaintiff at all times hereinafter mentioned was and still remains a resident of State of New York.

 - Defendant Coinbase is a Delaware corporation with its principal place of business in San Francisco, California.
 Coinbase holds itself out as a digital currency wallet and secure online platform where merchants and consumers can transact with new digital currencies like Bitcoin and Ethereum and where users can buy, sell, transfer and store their digital currency.

 - Defendant operates a cryptocurrency exchange in the state of New York and licensed under 23 NYCRR Part 200.
 Defendant maintains offices within the State of New York, at 28 Liberty Street, New York 10005.

 JURISDICTION AND VENUE

 - The Court has jurisdiction over Defendant pursuant to CPLR § 301 because Defendant regularly transacts business in the State of New York, has a principal place of business in New York and is licensed in the state of New York under 23 NYCRR § 200.

 - Venue is proper in this Court under CPLR § 503 because, upon information and belief, in September 2018 Coinbase opened a primary place of business in New York and because New York County is the venue chosen by Plaintiff.